-1. Your high school T-shirts
+1. Your old high school T-shirts

 Even if those shirts are the softest and cutest pieces of clothing you own, think twice before bringing them to college.
 Chances are you’ll receive plenty of free T-shirts during your first week of school, and those will hopefully ease the pain of separation.
 One of the biggest parts of college is maturing and developing your identity.
 You aren’t in high school anymore!
-Explore new people, activities, and ideas, and leave the high school merch at home (that goes for your Letterman jacket too).
+Explore new people, activities, and ideas, and leave the high school merch at home (that goes for your letterman jacket too).

-2. Your entire collection of heels that you’ve cultivated since birth
+2. Your entire shoe collection

 Guys, this one probably doesn’t apply to you, so ladies, listen up.
 I’m willing to bet you won’t be dressing up to go to prom every day of class.
 While it’s alright to bring a few pairs for fun, pack your pumps sparingly, and consider your very limited closet space.
 Heels don’t do well in tetris.

 3. Your library